Skip to main content

 • Conformity assessment for construction material

-• Technical documentation
+• Technical documentation for EAC conformity assessment

 • Consultancy on EAC conformity assessment

-• Authorized Representative for EAC certification
+• Authorized Representative for Russia and EAEU for EAC certification

 • Product and packaging marking as a part of the Technical Regulation in the EAEU